overzlo/book-project/README.md

-# GitHub Documentation for NoSQL Book Recommendation System

 ## Project Overview

-This project is a book recommendation system built with a modern tech stack including React, Node.js, Express, and MongoDB.
+This project is a book store system built with a modern tech stack including React, Node.js, Express, and MongoDB.
 It features user authentication, book catalog management, personalized recommendations, and administrative controls.

 ## Features